 Signature and encryption certificates for natural persons can be issued from a public intermediate certification authority or from an internal intermediate certification authority.
-A determination is made on the basis of the organization, depending on whether the respective organizational unit meets all the requirements from [ETSI EN 319411-1] and [public root stores policies] for the identification and collection of data.
+A determination is made on the basis of the organization, depending on whether the respective organizational unit meets all the requirements from CAB and ETSI for the identification and collection of data.